 Ask a linguist

-Professor, AAAS fellow discusses 'Universal Grammar,' relationship between language and music
+Professor Pesetsky discusses 'Universal Grammar,' and the relationship between language and music

 Syntax and Semantics Lab generates knowledge about meaning formation